arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 01.18.17
+I should do something about Margaret Cavendish (super cool lady), but I'm a bit too tired to synthesize information right now.
+So instead I'll just post something about volplaning, which is a super cool sounding word.

+>volplane : verb : to glide in or as if in an airplane.

 ### 01.17.17
 The backends of [Chordify](https://chordify.net/) and [Detexify](http://detexify.kirelabs.org/classify.html)
 are written in Haskell.